M-Hammad-Faisal/ProxyPal/README.md

   access key is copied to the clipboard.
 - **Polished User Experience**: Includes a friendly onboarding screen for new users and a clean, intuitive interface for managing connections.
+- **Functional Feedback System**: Allows users to send feedback directly to the developer via a web form.
 - **Modern UI**: Aesthetically pleasing interface built with Python and PyQt6, inspired by the Outline client.

 ---